BathHacked/bath-hacked-plugin/README.md

 Please consult individual datasets at [Bath: Hacked](https://www.bathhacked.org/) for their licensing information.

-Your right to use this software does not confer any right to use the data provided by Bath: Hacked or Bath & North East Somerset Council.
+Your right to use this software does not necessarily confer any right to use the data provided by
+Bath: Hacked or Bath & North East Somerset Council.

 ## Plugin License